Epeus' epigone

 In reality, our legal system usually leaves us wiggle room.
 What's fair in one case won't be in another - and only human judgment can discern the difference.
 As we write the rules of use into software and hardware, we are also rewriting the rules we live by as a society, without anyone first bothering to ask if that's OK.

-Posted by Kevin Marks at 13:44 0 comments Links to this post
+Posted by Kevin Marks at 13:44 No comments:

 Wednesday, 7 May 2003